katemartian/LHoutputsManuscript/README.md

 time_ = yourTimeVector # All your recordings and time vectors have to be the same length.

 events = {'event1': event1array, # You can add as many events as you have.
-Each event is a 2D array,
+Each event is a 2D array of timestamps,
           'event2': event2array, # with 2 columns if it has onset and offset (e.g. consumption, immobility bouts),
           'event3': event3array} # with 1 column if it has only onset (e.g. air puff, foot shock).